 Changes in the project concept

-After some consultation between YSD Malawi and YSD Germany and considering advice from health experts and government officials in Malawi, some aims for the further project implementation were decided:
+After some consultation between YSD Malawi and YSD Germany and considering advice from health experts and government officials in Malawi, some aims for the further project implementation were decided:(1) it is a main priority to minimize the infection risk with Covid-19 for all involved persons and avoid the spread of the disease and

 (2) the food sovereignty and socio-economic resilience of the subsistence farmers must be increased to increase their resilience in these times.